EssamSheriff/Interactive_Statues_Demo/README.md

 5) Firebase

-## You can Read Documentation or paper or poster for more information and Can Try the Application By downloading first version (Interactive Statues Apk)
+## You can Read Documentation or paper or poster for more information and Can Try the Application By downloading the first version (Interactive Statues Apk)